 2) The guy in line ahead of me was buying 12 cans of Old Milwaukee and 6 of Coors Light.
 It is seriously beyond my brain to figure out why someone chooses shitty beer.
 Sometimes that's all there is, but this store has much more to choose from.
 Why pick crap?
 I just can't believe anyone prefers that.

 Not on purpose, anyway.
 Six years ago, I was on a research trip to Kentucky, and bought a bottle of rye at a grocery store.
 Go back to my room to read, watch baseball, and drink, and, fucking hell, this rye is absolute shot.
 I look on the bottle and it says it's like 40 proof.
 I've never ever encountered such a low alcohol content in whisky.
 Dreadful.
-I still drank it—I paid for it, after all—but it was unpleasant.2) I've never drank a Coors light so don't know what it tastes like but it seems pointless to me.
-I mean would you drink a Rum or Whiskey etc that was "light".
+I still drank it—I paid for it, after all—but it was unpleasant.

 "Ain't no party like an S Club party!'" - Richard Nixon, Checkers Speech, abandoned early draft